PwC: Evergrande

 PwC has audited Evergrande, a Chinese property company, since 2009 and received fees worth $42 million for doing so.
 By 2021, Evergrande had collapsed financially and set off the Chinese property sector crisis, which sparked questions about PwC's role in inflating the company's revenue prior to the firm's eventual bankruptcy.

 In October 2021, the accounting regulator in Hong Kong announced an investigation into PwC's audit of Evergrande.
 PwC had signed off the 2020 accounts of Evergrande without reference to its uncertainties as a going concern.
 After the announcement of the fraud investigation, PwC resigned as auditor of Evergrande's accounts.
 One year later, in February 2024, Evergrande's liquidators prepared for a potential lawsuit against PwC.

 In September 2024, PwC ZhongTian, PwC's auditing business in China, was suspended for six months.
 China's securities regulator also confiscated the revenue PwC earned from auditing Evergrande and imposed a fine of $62 million.
 The four signing registered accountants (CPAs) on the audit reports for Evergrande Real Estate's financial statements from 2018 to 2020 were penalized with the revocation of their practicing certificates, and seven CPAs who participated in preparing Evergrande Real Estate's consolidated financial statements were given administrative penalties, such as warnings or fines.

+In April 2026, PwC agreed to pay $232 million (HK$1.3 billion) in fines and compensation to settle investigations related to its auditing work for the Evergrande Group.
+The Accounting and Financial Reporting Council of Hong Kong issued a public reprimand to the firm and two of its former partners and registered responsible persons, and barred the firm from accepting or performing audit for new listed clients for six months.

+The liquidators of Evergrande sued PwC International for $5.6 billion (€4.6 billion) of the total $8.5 billion (€7.3 billion) it wants from PwC Hong Kong, PwC ZhongTian and PwC International.
+A successful claim against PwC International would be covered by its in-house insurer, L&F Indemnity, which is financed by its member firms around the world.
+PwCI does not have any employees and operational costs are paid for and reimbursed by its member firms.